 The Athens City-County Health Department has shared the numbers of people recovered from the coronavirus.
-As of Wednesday afternoon, there are five known active cases of the virus and 17 recovered cases, with one death (which occurred in mid-March).
+As of Tuesday afternoon, there are eight known active cases of the virus and 24 recovered cases, with one death (which occurred in mid-March).

 ODH has also reported demographic information of confirmed COVID-19 cases in the state.
-In Athens County, 15 of the individuals to test positive for the virus are female, and eight are male.
+Some of the cases attributed to Athens County were not included in the ODH summary data as of Tuesday.
 Here are how cases fall in age brackets:

 The registration process helps ensure those who most need the tests have first access.
 Those groups include first responders, people exhibiting COVID-19 symptoms and people who work in health-related fields.
 Testing will be administered through nasal swabs, but not by a CVS employee.
 Instead, the individual seeking the test is asked to administer it or bring someone else to administer it while a CVS employee observes the process.
 Those taking tests will be directed to the pharmacy drive-thru window or a location in the parking lot at a few stores, and they will be provided with a test kit and given instructions, according to a CVS press release stated.
 Tests will be sent to a third-party lab for processing and the results will be available in roughly 2-4 days.

 Both Holzer Health Clinic and OhioHealth O’Bleness Hospital provide testing for COVID-19 antibodies, which can determine if a person has come into contact with the virus and is at least temporarily immune to the disease.

 The American Red Cross is offering free antibody testing in Athens through the end of July as long as a full pint of blood is also donated.
 Residents can sign up for a test on Redcrossblood.org or by calling 1800-redcross.